amoghden/DebateTechnology/Policy Debate Citation Generator/readme.txt

-This is an application that is designed to intake relevant information about research being conducted and output a citation in the required format for policy debate.
+This is an application designed to intake relevant information about research papers/articles/books and output a citation in the format necessary for policy debate.